-Note that the script manages the 2 most common username/password fields formatting options (i.e. will automatically complete these fields if they are on the same page or if the website ask for the username on the first page and for the password on the next page).
-By default, it will use the first option to fill these fields.
-If a website is offering the second formatting option, you can tell the script to act accordingly by adding "Tab" on line 4 of your password file (see below).
+Note that the script manages the 2 most common username/password fields formatting options: 1) the username and password fields are on two different pages, 2) the 2 fields are on the same page.
+By default, the script expects to see the username and password fields on the same page.
+If a website is offering the second formatting option, you can tell the script to act accordingly by adding "Tab" on line 4 of your password file.

 When calling this script, you can start typing the command below in dmenu/rofi:

-?u: show username and automatically paste in active window if selected
+lXX: show url and automatically paste in active window when/if selected

-?p: show password and automatically paste in active window if selected
+pXX: show password and automatically paste in active window when/if selected

 enter: automatically paste username and password in active window.
 Will prompt totp token and paste it when/if selected